ej2/python-quickbooks/README.md

 ## Running the script

-Works like any Python script, but you'll need [rauth](http://rauth.readthedocs.org/en/latest/) for it to work.
+Works like any Python script, but you'll need [rauth](http://rauth.readthedocs.org/en/latest/).

 ## Accessing the API